-Students in Ms. Bardeen's regular chemistry class, grades 10, 11 & 12 enter the computer lab, access the Internet on their computers, and begin to work with their teams on their current project.
+Students in regular chemistry, grades 10, 11 & 12 enter the computer lab, access the Internet on their computers, and begin to work with their teams on their current project.
 Students are busy talking with one another and their teacher as they investigate the problem of air pollution in Chicago and around the world.

 A week after students were asked to find and interview a person who has asthma or to interview a doctor about asthma, they enter the classroom and pair up with another student and share the results of their interview.
 The teacher moves from group to group listening to various discussions, occasionally asking a question.
 Then, the class creates a list of common problems people have with asthma, how they mediate those problems, and what can trigger asthma or make it worse.